Patel27-S/Basic-2/README.md

-# Basic-2
+# Python - 2
-This repository contains basic level practice programs.
+This repository containes programs pertinent to different python topics.